 No, I’d say that the Fair Folk have never shown to any disadvantage in dealings with cold irony.

 But, I will also have to say that, given the narrowness of the deathless Laurel’s hunting range, if Polly and Thomas do get together, and do somehow manage to make a go of it, it might be just as well for the two of them to consider immigrating to Canada.

 Or to hope that they will be blessed only with daughters.

-*As an afterword to the above article; Several years afterwards, in one of the periodic discussions of this work on the Diana Wynne Jones List, one of the members pointed out the subtle detail which in all my readings, I had consistently missed.
+**As a postscript to the above article; Several years afterwards, in one of the periodic discussions of this work on the Diana Wynne Jones listgroup, one of the other members pointed out the subtle detail which in all my re-readings, I had consistently missed.
 And which demonstrates just how thoroughly Laurel’s tweaking of the rules for that duel had — horrifyingly — balanced the odds in Leroy’s favor.

 In Laurel’s exhortation, she informs Thomas that in the combat he may use anything which is truly his.
 She then assures Leroy of his right to use the exact equivalent to whatever Thomas uses in return.
 The little sting in the tail of that particular setup would have destroyed Thomas, had Polly not figured out her task and rejected him utterly.
 (Along with the long-term loan of her own fairy “gift”.
 Thus rendering unto Laurel that which was rightfully Laurel’s.)